International

 Main Sectors of Industry

 Natural resources are abundant in Colombia.
-The country has largest coal reserves in Latin America, and has the second largest hydroelectric potential in the continent, after Brazil.
+The country has the largest coal reserves in Latin America, and has the second largest hydroelectric potential in the continent, after Brazil.
 Colombia also has significant amounts of nickel, gold, silver, platinum, and emeralds, as well as large petroleum and natural gas reserves.
 Due to the climate and the topography of the country, agriculture is extensive and very diversified.
 Colombia's main crops are coffee, bananas, cut flowers, sugarcane, livestock, rice and corn.
-However, the share of agriculture in GDP has been falling consistently for over 50 years, as both industry and services have expanded, and it currently represents 8.3% of the GDP.
-Still, agriculture remains an important source of employment in the country, as it employs 15.9% of the workforce.
-As reported by the National Administrative Department of Statistics (DANE), between January and September 2023, notable growth was observed in the value added of fishing and aquaculture, with an increase of 9.9%, and in agricultural crops excluding coffee, which saw a 0.9% rise.
-Conversely, coffee experienced a decline of -2.6%, and livestock decreased by -0.9%.
+However, the share of agriculture in GDP has been falling consistently for over 50 years, as both industry and services have expanded, and it currently represents 8.7% of the GDP.
+Still, agriculture remains an important source of employment in the country, as it employs 14.4% of the workforce.
+As reported by the National Administrative Department of Statistics (DANE), in 2024, agricultural, livestock, fishing and forestry activities expanded by 8.1%, contributing 47% to national growth.
+Colombia's coffee sector grew by 22.5%, reinforcing its status as the country’s flagship product.
+Livestock expanded by 5.6% annually, accelerating to 6.6% in Q4.
+Agricultural support services rose by 8.3%, driven by tech and infrastructure improvements.

 Colombia is the most industrially diverse country of the Andean Community, with four major industrial centres: Bogota, Medellin, Cali, and Barranquilla.
 Most industries in the country are driven by agriculture and commodities, with the main industries being textile, chemical products, metallurgy, cement, cardboard containers, plastic resins and beverages.
-The sector represents 26.7% of the GDP and employs 20.1% of the workforce.
+The sector represents 24.6% of the GDP and employs 20% of the workforce, with manufacturing alone representing 11% of GDP, led by the chemical products sub-sector.
+In 2024, industrial production fell by 1.7% compared to 2023, according to DANE data.

-The services sector’s importance has increased in recent years, becoming the backbone of the Colombian economy as it represents 54.8% of the GDP and employs 63.9% of the workforce.
+The services sector’s importance has increased in recent years, becoming the backbone of the Colombian economy as it represents 56.9% of the GDP and employs 65.6% of the workforce.
 Tourism is one of the most important components of the service sector and has been particularly buoyant over the past few years, especially in Bogota, Medellin, Cartagena, Cali, and Barranquilla.
-Colombia saw a record number of tourists visiting the country in 2023, with around 5.8 million non-residents reported, 30% than the pre-COVID level (Ministry of Commerce, Industry and Tourism ).
-The BPO sub-sector is one of the most dynamic with an average annual growth of 19% during the last 7 years.
+Colombia saw a record number of tourists visiting the country in 2024, with around 6.7 million non-residents reported, marking an 8.5% increase y.-o-y (Ministry of Commerce, Industry and Tourism).
+The BPO sub-sector is one of the most dynamic with a 3.5% contribution to the national GDP.
+Finally, Colombia's banking sector is also pivotal to the country's economic development, featuring a blend of national and international banks.

 Breakdown of Economic Activity By Sector Agriculture Industry Services